Lavanyaananth/netflixGPT/README.md

 - implementing signout
 - update profile
 - bug fix: displayname after signed up for first time
+- bugfix: restrict access to browse page when not loggedin
+- unsubscribe when component unmounts
+- Creating constants

 # Features for a logged in user